Darius Cheung, 99.co

 Founder and Managing Director

-This is Xpointo’s third year as a Pink Dot sponsor.
-In partnering with Pink Dot SG, we believe we are making a statement that diversity and inclusion are important values to our company.
+In partnering with Pink Dot SG, Xpointo believes that we are making a statement that diversity and inclusion are important values to our company.
 Broadcasting our commitment to these values is good for business.

 We are delighted and proud to step up and stand for a more inclusive, just and equal Singapore.
 Xpointo welcomes talent, clients and partners who embrace these values too.